parshap/portfolio/templates/projects/amber.md

 # Online store for luxury handbag designer

-Created PHP web application and integrated with a Shopify store.
-Built tools for automated reporting and bulk operations.
+Created online store for luxury handbag designer.
+Built PHP web application and integrated with Shopify.
+Built tools for automated reporting and bulk operations such as price changes.